"Because you demanded it! The wildest (and cutest) web-slinger of all!"

 J. Jonah Jameson himself.
 Not that he was a villain, but in this continuity, the old man openly supports Spider-Girl's actions.
 Still grumpy, though.

 Hero Killer: The Hobgoblin.
 Arguably the deadliest villain in the series (barring the Eldritch Abomination Set), in Spectacular Spider-Girl #4, he effortlessly beats down an assembled group of heroes with only one other ally at his side.
 He is only defeated via sneak attack.
+In the last issue of the original series, he even killed the Venom symbiote itself.

 Lightning Can Do Anything: Being electrocuted when she's fighting Killerwatt causes May to lose her powers.
 Being accidentally zapped by the Costume Copycat who steals her dad's costumed identity causes May to regain her powers.